csc301-fall-2021/react-ui-library/README.md

 ## Development requirements

-[Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode "Prettier's Download Link") is required to develop CheaprEats.
+[Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode "Prettier's Download Link") is required to develop CheaprEats components.

-After installing Prettier, you can clone the repository and start developing and testing.
+After installing Prettier, you can clone and start working on the repository.

 ## Deployment and Github Workflow